• ROENFR

 (2) Members of the committees are obliged to inform the Technical Secretariat in writing in case of non-participation in the convened meeting.

 Art.
-62 – (1) The activity of the committees is coordinated by the Executive Bureau which ensures monitoring and periodic evaluation of them.
+62 – (1) The activity of the committees is coordinated by the Executive Bureau, which ensures monitoring and periodic evaluation of them.

-(2) Semi-annually, the president of the committee presents to the Executive Bureau an information regarding the activity of the respective committee.
+(2) Semi-annually, the president of the committee presents to the Executive Bureau an information report regarding the activity of the respective committee.

 (2) The Secretary General, together with the General Directorate for Approval will distribute the draft normative acts to the competent specialized committee/committees.